apache/activemq-website/src/components/classic/documentation/building.md

 [Developers](developers) > [Building](building)

-Building ActiveMQ Classic from Source
+Building ActiveMQ from Source
 -----------------------------

-ActiveMQ Classic uses [Maven](http://maven.apache.org/) as its build and management tool.
+ActiveMQ uses [Maven](http://maven.apache.org/) as its build and management tool.
 If you don't fancy using Maven you can use your IDE directly or [Download](download) a distribution or JAR.

 ### Prequisites